josephclander/api-conversion-tool/README.md

 Other considerations could include:

 - trimming whitespace from data
-- provide a list of missing/extra data keys recieved than expected
+- provide a list of missing/extra data keys received than expected

 ```js
 const conversion = function (data) {